 - A. SGC FIELD TRIPS: The SGC faculty will lead a series of field trips during the semester.
-More details to come. - B. VIRTUAL EXCURSIONS: For those who prefer an online rather than in-person activity, a variety of virtual excursion options are provided: see details on ELMS. - C. SERVICE PROJECT: There are various opportunities for service on or near the College Park campus throughout the year.
+More details to come. - B. VIRTUAL EXCURSIONS: For those who prefer an online rather than in-person activity, a variety of virtual excursion options are provided: see details on ELMS.
+NOTE: you must complete two (2) virtual excursions in order to fulfill the Excursion Report requirement. - C. SERVICE PROJECT: There are various opportunities for service on or near the College Park campus throughout the year.
+Some will be organized by the group "Scholars in Action", others by various Scholars programs, still others by other organizations.
 Participation in one of these will count as an excursion, with the submission of the report form.
-Dates and opportunities will be announced during the semester.
-Those who do organized service for SGC or Scholars (Scholars Advisory Board; Scholars Ambassadors; etc.) may use this for their Excursion Report. - D. ADDITIONAL OPTIONS: Other possibilities include: Scholars-wide presentations (or some specific events opened to members of other Scholars programs); presentations (other than class lectures) on-campus or off-campus concerning science, critical thinking, the environment, or related issues; open houses of labs or other facilities; and more.
+Dates and opportunities will be announced during the semester. - D. ADDITIONAL OPTIONS: Other possibilities include: Scholars-wide presentations (or some specific events opened to members of other Scholars programs); presentations (other than class lectures) on-campus or off-campus concerning science, critical thinking, the environment, or related issues; open houses of labs or other facilities; and more.
 When the faculty become aware of them, we will advertise the time and place of these.
 However, we encourage you to discover options yourself: if you find a possibility, please send Holtz & Merck the particulars for their approval.